Chemistry & Biochemistry

 Knowledge of protein structure is paramount to the understanding of biological function and for developing new therapeutics.
 Mass spectrometry experiments which provide some structural information, but not enough to unambiguously assign atomic positions have been developed recently.
 These methods offer sparse experimental data, which can also be noisy and inaccurate in some instances.
 We are developing integrative modeling techniques, computational modeling with mass spec data, that enable prediction of protein complex structure from the experimental data.

 Summer projects in the Sokolov group will focus on computer simulations of excited states and spectra of molecules and materials with complicated electronic structure.
 Students will use state-of-the-art quantum chemical methods to understand properties of molecules and materials important in photochemistry and catalysis.
 Students will also use computer programming to analyze the results of calculations and will have an opportunity to participate in the development of new theoretical methods.

 For additional information on research in Mathematics, see:

 Computational Number Theory

 We will use computational methods to study “arithmetic biases” in the prime numbers.
 The prime numbers are the building blocks of all the natural numbers using multiplication.
 A highly successful approach to understanding the primes is to model them using random variables that are fair.
-“Bias” occurs when it is discovered that actual behavior of the primes does not conform to our fair random model.
-An example of this is the so-called Chebychev bias.
+“Bias” occurs when the actual behavior of the primes does not conform to our fair random model.
+Examples of this include the so-called Chebychev bias and, more generally, prime number races.
 And there are other surprising examples discovered in the last few years.
-The discovery of such biases is interesting because the well-known Riemann hypothesis tells us that the primes should in a sense be randomly-behaved.
+The discovery of such biases is interesting because the well-known Riemann hypothesis tells us that the primes should in a sense be randomly behaved.
 Prior familiarity with elementary number theory and some mathematical software would be useful, but not essential.

 For additional information on research in Physics, see: